knighthawk0811/jpnp_wp_version/version_8_plugin_include_post_by/readme.txt

 == Description ==

-version_8_plugin_include_post_by provides your pages and posts with shortcodes allowing you to display other pages and posts inside them
+Version 8 Plugin: Include Post By - provides your pages and posts with shortcodes allowing you to display other pages and posts inside them

 == Changelog ==

+= 0.1.181213 =
+self contained code, not reliant on functions from outside WP core

 = 0.1.181212 =
 FPL